gabriel-vanzandycke/experimentator/README.md

 ## Usage

-Instantiation of an experiment requires a **configuration** that can be any dictionary, but it's recommended to work woth [`Pyconfyg`](https://github.com/gabriel-vanzandycke/pyconfyg) which handles python language configuration files.
+Instantiation of an experiment requires a **configuration** that can be any dictionary, but it's recommended to work with [`Pyconfyg`](https://github.com/gabriel-vanzandycke/pyconfyg) which handles python language configuration files.

 ```python
 from experimentator import BaseExperiment